sourcegraph/querygen/docs/Reference.md

   optionally followed by  `_` or numbers.
 - The constant must have one or more instances of interpolation syntax.

-The generated type name will be `queryVarName + "Params"`.
+The generated type name will be `queryVarName + "Vars"`.

 ### File naming